StephaneMichoulier/Pamdeas/README.md

 #### **HOW THE PROGRAM IS BUILT ?**

-The program contains multiple files in the source folder "source" and the header folder "header":
+The program contains multiple files in the source folder "source" and in the header folder "header":

 1. Source files (.CPP and .H)